MichaelAJMitchell/Ecnetica/caoimhe_writeup.md

 seeing how many of the remaining topics a question covers.
 [@setcovergfg]

+there is also other things that can be concidered to optimise learning:
+-how important of a topic is it? you might want to cover key topics more. this can be determined in a couple of different ways:
+1. nodes that have high out-degree ie a lot of toics depend on them.
+This is probably the easiest way.
+2. relevance of the topic to learning in the future. can be defined as the number of nodes x such that there exists a path between the current topic and x.
+This would make sure students are stong at topics which are involved in a lot of topics later on.

+How this would look in practise:
+cost function:$$\frac{\text{difficulty + difficulty breakdown - importance }}{\text{subtopics}\cdot\text{due topics}+\text{prereqs}\cdot \text{due topics}} $$
+with weighting and difference between question difficulty and student mastery as in the first method

-dealing with fractional reviews is an issue, how do you say a question is 'covered' and no longer needs to be considered in the algorithm?? maybe select three topics with the lowest mastery levels and run it for them or something?
+dealing with fractional reviews is an issue, how do you say a question is 'covered' and no longer needs to be considered in the algorithm??

 This does have the problem of they have to do a set number of reviews for it to be the most effective.
-What way do you choose them if they feel like doing more??
+What way do you choose them if they feel like doing more?? maybe select three topics with the lowest mastery levels and run it for them or something?

 # concept clustered reviews (not finished)